tiagocrz/deNoise/README.md

 3. **AI-Powered Podcast Creation** - Convert news content into engaging audio formats

 The platform can automatically scrape and process news from email newsletters, store them with semantic embeddings in a vector database, and provide intelligent retrieval.
-In the implementation, the current date corresponds to 2025/12/22 (date of final scraping), to make daily and weekly time windows work; however, the scraping could be performed at any time.
+In the implementation, the current date corresponds to 2025/12/22 (date of final scraping), to make daily, weekly and monthly time windows work; however, the scraping could be performed at any time.
 This was a deliberate choice to keep the setup unchanged until the project defence day.

 ---